'His music meant so much to people'

 Friends from within the Scottish music scene have spoken of the "pure joy" Scott Hutchison brought to their lives - and the impact his music had on his fans.

-The Frightened Rabbit singer's body was found on Thursday night near North Queensferry, almost two days after he was reported missing.
+The Frightened Rabbit singer's body was found on Thursday night near South Queensferry, almost two days after he was reported missing.

 Scott - who had talked openly about his mental health and depression - had written a tweet late on Tuesday saying "I'm away now."